-Timothy Lubin (b.
-1964) earned a B.A.
-(1986) from Columbia University, an M.T.S (1989) from Harvard University, and a Ph.D. in the history of South Asian religions from Columbia (1994).
-He has held faculty positions at Harvard University and the University of Virginia, and is currently Professor of Religion (and Adjunct Professor of Law) at Washington and Lee University.
+Timothy Lubin earned a B.A. from Columbia University, an M.T.S. from Harvard University, and a Ph.D. in the history of South Asian religions from Columbia.
+He has held faculty positions at Harvard University and the University of Virginia, and is currently Jessie Ball duPont Professor of Religion (and Adjunct Professor of Law) at Washington and Lee University.
+In 2020–21, he held fellowships from the US National Endowment for the Humanities and the American Council of Learned Societies.

-He spent research leaves in Pondicherry in 1998, 2003–05, and 2009–10, supported by fellowships from Fulbright-Hays, the (U.S.) National Endowment for the Humanities, the American Philosophical Society, and the American Institute of Indian Studies.
+He spent research leaves in Pondicherry in 1998, 2003–2005, and 2009–2010, supported by fellowships from Fulbright-Hays, the NEH, the American Philosophical Society, and the American Institute of Indian Studies.
 He has also attended seven intensive courses at the EFEO in Old Tamil and Old Javanese.

-He serves as an external collaborator on Task-force C (Southeast Asia) of the ERC DHARMA project, working with Arlo Griffiths on an edition of the Old Javanese Svayambhu and eventually other materials related to law in Indonesia.
+He is a collaborator on Task-force D of the ERC DHARMA project, working with Arlo Griffiths on an edition of the Old Javanese Svayambhu and eventually other legal texts in Indonesia, and their relationship to the epigraphy.

 Publications available in PDF: